 Sustainable tourism is a word used pretty often.
 But what does it mean and what does it actually look like in action?
+Is sustainable travel now enough?
+Or should we start looking at regenerative travel – making a destination better having visited it.

-On a research trip to Costa Rica earlier this year I was invited by a Foundation to witness an example of sustainable tourism first hand.
+On a research trip to Costa Rica earlier this year I was invited by a Foundation to see an example of sustainable tourism first hand.
 Isolated communities, hidden away from the main Costa Rica tourist hotspots, are being helped to set up small businesses to cater for the growing demand of authentic, responsible tourism.
 During our trip I was fortunate enough to meet Johnny and his wife Naomi.

 Their story is very humbling.